Alternator or Battery Failure: How to Diagnose and Save Money

 Start the engine and carefully check voltage again.
 This time it should be at least 14.2 volts, if the alternator is healthy and charging the battery.
 If voltage is good, turn on the headlights, interior lights, radio, heater, and any other electrical load.

 The meter should still display, above 13 volts.
-If any of the voltages are below spec, it’s a strong case for a new alternator.
+But, if any of the voltages are below spec, it’s a strong case for a new alternator.
 Finally, check all your cables for corrosion or a loose connection.

 What Not To Do

 If you’re tempted to test an alternator, by disconnecting the negative battery cable, don’t do it.
 A good alternator may indeed keep the engine running.
 But, it was never a good test.
-In the pre-computer days, you could pull it off without damaging anything.
+In the pre computer days, you could pull it off without damaging anything.
 Today, you risk frying every electrical device in your vehicle.

 The second you disconnect the battery, the voltage regulator pegs the alternator to put out maximum power.
 But, with no battery in the circuit to act as a buffer, the alternator can put out up to 150 volts, depending on engine rpm.